loveshell/minion/README.md

 License
 -------
-This software is licensed under the [New BSD License][BSD].
+This software is licensed under the [MPL License].
 For more information, read the file ``LICENSE``.

 [BSD]: http://creativecommons.org/licenses/BSD/